NextCenturyCorporation/AIDA-Interchange-Format/README.md

 # Installation

-* To install the Java and Kotlin/JVM code, do `mvn install` from the root of this repository using Apache Maven.
+* To install the Java and Kotlin/JVM code, first you'll need to install the snapshot version of the TopBraid SHACL tools.
+From the root of this repository using Apache Maven do:

+`mvn install:install-file -Dfile=lib/shacl-1.2.0-SNAPSHOT.jar -DpomFile=lib/pom.shacl.xml`

+After that, do `mvn install`.
 Repeat this if you pull an updated version of the code.
-You can run the tests, which should output the examples, by doing `mvn test`.
+You can run the tests by doing `mvn test`.
 * The Python code is not currently set up for installation; just add `AIDA-Interchange-Format/python` to your `PYTHONPATH`.

 # Using the AIF Library